 1. A Friend

 It might seem kind of strange that this is the thing on the top of the list, but guinea pigs need guinea pigs as friends.
 Of course, you can be their friend, but this will take just too much of your time.
-This is why it is recommended to buy at least two little rodents as they naturally live in groups, not alone.
+This is why it is recommended to buy at least two little guinea pigs as they naturally live in groups, not alone.
 They will be happier together than when they are alone, and your relationship with them will be a lot simpler.

 These little creatures can be scared easily, and it’s hard to create a bond between you and your guinea pig.
 This is why having two or more can be beneficial as it makes them happier.
 Another reason is that it can be easier to clean their cage if they have a big cage (it’s easier for them to share and have separate areas, especially the toilet area).